turgu1/Chess-InkPlate/README.md

 ## Last news

-(Updated 2021.01.22)
+(Updated 2021.01.26)

+This is a simple chess application for the InkPlate devices.
+It is based on the chess engine developped by Sergey Urusov as an Arduino project.
+I edited and ported the engine for inclusion under the ESP-IDF framework.
+You can find Sergey's original code [here](https://www.hackster.io/Sergey_Urusov).

 This is NOT ready.
-A lot still need to be done to complete the developement of the first version:
+Some work is still to be done to complete the developement of the first version:

 - [x] Extraction of the Chess Engine portion required from the Arduino code
 - [x] Transformation of the Engine in C++